GangneuxA/4CITE/README.md

 for launch the test
 ```
-python -m unittest test.<Name of wish test>
+python -m unittest test.<Name file of wish test>
 ```
+(without .py)

 it exists this list of unit test
 * test_unitaire_booking
 * test_unitaire_hotel
 * test_unitaire_chambres
 * test_unitaire_user
 * test_unitaire_image
 each model test GET, POST, PUT and DELETE

 For test of integration
 * test_integration
 there are tests of scenario using different object user, hotel, chambres, image and booking

 ## Lauch test on front hotel in localy

-require to launch back-api and install web browser create with chronium (exemple: chrome , brave ...)
+require to launch back-api and install web browser driver with chronium (exemple: chrome , brave ...)

-Enter in venv then go to folder front-hotel then create .env in folder lancer and edit with your credentials of mysql and create your super key
+Enter in venv then go to folder front-hotel then create .env in folder and edit with your credentials of mysql and create your super key

 ```
 FLASK_APP = "app.py"